Matt12333/Market-Moods_Public-Sentiment-Project/Project_Overview.md

 To determine if there is a correlation between public sentiment and the percentage change in a given market price.
 <br><br/>

-[Presentation Link](https://1drv.ms/p/c/3a77ee6445fd25c1/ESzuQc_OBoNAoU4csroxYHMBHORaFLtk8zmh6aonGtU0Gg?e=1nuYSm) - *The presentation script is within the notes of each slide.*
+[Presentation Script Link](https://docs.google.com/document/d/1wd2En0-qHanKVZDsTsk6BsxfsPdtx6z-PQqg6RfZOzA/edit?usp=sharing) - *The presentation script link, if you would like the narration of the presentation*

 ---
 <h2>Project Overview</h2>